webiny/docs.webiny.com/docs/get-started/quick-start.md

 sidebar_label: Quick Start
 ---

-This is a quick start guide which should help you setup Webiny as fast as possible.
+This is a quick start guide that should help you setup Webiny as fast as possible.

 At the end of this guide, you'll have a simple website, that already comes with a couple of default pages to get you started, and a complete admin interface that will enable you to manage it.
 All of this will be deployed to the AWS Cloud.